 And as a footnote, when the scheme was nearly finished in 1990, I found myself quite by chance moving our young family in to rent the very house that Eduardo Paolozzi had recently vacated at Landermere Quay in Essex.

-And that's where, in Eduardo’s old studio, my children's book career began. the studio is just across the lane from the King’s Head once owned by the brilliant collagis Nigel Henderson (a collaborator with paolozzi) .
+And that's where, in Eduardo’s old studio, my children's book career began. the studio is just across the lane from the King’s Head once owned by the brilliant collagist Nigel Henderson (a collaborator with paolozzi) .